 What We Caught

-- •Permanently-locked delegated funds (upgraded to Critical)
+- •Permanently-locked delegated funds (PoC verified)

 - •Slope-underflow DoS on all gauge functions